Know thy enemy.

 Misinterpretation of this precautionary directive provoked concern among the public, and led to several anti-mercury advocacy groups.
 The signs and symptoms of autism are clearly distinct from those of mercury poisoning, so concerns about mercury as the cause of autism are biologically implausible.
 However, many studies have been conducted on thimerosal and vaccines.
 In 2004, a scientific review by the Institute of Medicine (now the National Academy of Medicine) concluded that “the evidence favors rejection of a causal relationship between thimerosal-containing vaccines and autism.”

 Cases of Complex Regional Pain Syndrome (CRPS), Postural Orthostatic Tachycardia Syndrome (POTS), and Chronic Fatigue Syndrome (CFS) have emerged with human papillomavirus (HPV) vaccines.
-These syndromes all share similar symptoms, and have been linked to HPV vaccination by anti-vaccination groups.
+These syndromes all share similar symptoms, and have been linked to HPV vaccination by anti-vaccination groups (Snopes does a particularly good run-down).

 Complex Regional Pain Syndrome (CRPS).
 Seventeen suspected CRPS cases reported after HPV vaccination led to temporary suspension of proactive recommendation of HPV vaccination in Japan.
 An analysis performed a database review, a temporality analysis, an observed versus expected analysis, safety reviews, and a literature review.
 Quantitative analyses did NOT suggest an association between CRPS and HPV-16/18 adjuvanted vaccine.